 Feral cats don't make the best neighbors, especially when they move in directly underneath your home.
+Getting rid of stray cats is not an easy task, but several ways exist to take care of the problem effectively, such as luring them out and creating deterrents.
 Feral or wild felines are a threat to pets, as well as to your garden and to local wildlife.
-Spraying can also be an issue.
-Removing feral cats is not an easy task, but several ways exist to take care of the problem effectively.
+Spraying on your house and fence can also be an issue.

 Wild felines choose homes that give them shelter from the elements and easy access to food.
 Seal garbage outdoors and empty bird feeders until the colony is gone.
 Don't leave any cat food out, as this only encourages the unwanted visitors to stay.

 You can discourage cats by equipping your yard with mechanical defenses.
-Motion-sensing devices and ultrasound emitters are viable options for keeping cats away.
+Motion-sensing devices that spray water and ultrasound emitters are viable options for keeping cats away.
 You can set these devices to activate in intervals, allowing resident feral cats a chance to leave.

-Chemical scent repellents may serve to deter feral cats, although they do not not always produce effective results.
+A chemical cat repellent spray may serve to deter feral cats, although they do not always produce effective results.
 Place natural repellents, like the peel of citrus fruit, around your property and around the entry points to your crawlspace to discourage unwanted feline interest.